jroshanjha/jroshanjha/README.md

 🤔 I’m looking for help with Your For Get better jobs opportunity in  Data Science Domain.

-📫 How to reach me: ...  jroshan731@gmail.com
+📫 How to reach me: ...  jroshan731@gmail.com  or jroshancode@gmail.com

 ## Connect With me:-
 https://www.linkedin.com/in/roshan-jha-%F0%9F%87%AE%F0%9F%87%B3-6731b31b2